Rule 5101:12-10-01.1 | IV-D application and IV-D referral.

 (3) The Ohio interstate central registry as a result of the receipt of a Uniform Interstate Family Support Act interstate petition in accordance with 42 U.S.C.
 666(f) (12/14/1999) for a IV-D case.

-When IV-D services were previously terminated and the CSEA receives a new IV-D referral from a CDJFS, medicaid, or Title IV-E agency, the CSEA shall conduct a thorough investigation, which may include a face-to-face interview, phone contact with the recipient of services, or other form of investigation, within the twenty day time frame.
+(C) When IV-D services were previously terminated and the CSEA receives a new IV-D referral from a CDJFS, medicaid, or Title IV-E agency, the CSEA will conduct a thorough investigation, which may include a face-to-face interview, phone contact with the recipient of services, or other form of investigation, within the twenty day time frame.
 If the facts underlying the termination of IV-D services have not changed and are documented in the case record and no new information is available to help provide IV-D services, then the case does not need to be reopened.

-(D) The CSEA shall deny IV-D services to a IV-D application or a IV-D referral when:
+(E) The CSEA shall deny IV-D services to a IV-D application or a IV-D referral when:

 (1) The non-custodial parent is seeking to locate a child;